Divine grace: Judaism

 In Judaism, divine grace is an attribute of the God of Israel that signifies his chesed (loving-kindness and mercy) for his chosen people and his compassion for sinners, the weak, and the less fortunate.
 Divine grace is granted even to those unworthy of it.
 In the Old Testament, the prophets promise divine grace for penitent Jews.

 In the Talmud, divine grace is designated by the term "mercy," which is in contrast to divine justice.
-The divine name Elohim implies mercy, while the Tetragrammation implies justice.
+The divine name Elohim implies mercy, while the Tetragrammaton implies justice.
 Grace, according to the Jewish sages, is given to merciful people, students of the Torah, and people whose ancestors or descendants merited grace for them.
 Righteous people can change divine justice to divine mercy.

 While medieval Jewish philosophers did not mention divine grace, the Jewish liturgy includes many references to it, especially on Rosh Hashanah and Yom Kippur.
 The God of Israel is called merciful in many prayers, including the Wehu Raḥum, Ahabah Rabbah, and Shemoneh 'Esrch.

-Christianity
+Western Christianity

 Grace in Christianity is the free and unmerited favour of God as manifested in the salvation of sinners and the bestowing of blessings.
 Common Christian teaching is that grace is unmerited mercy (favor) that God gave to humanity by sending his Son, Jesus Christ, to die on a cross, thus securing man's eternal salvation from sin.